Homer: Exactly! It's just a bunch of stuff that happened.

 - The majority of Resonance of Fate consists of your three party members running errands and interacting with each other while shadowy Anti Villains plot something far, far away.
 The two groups only cross paths near the very end, mostly because one of the random events made a party member upset, and the other two didn't like that.

-- Valkyrie Profile Covenant Of The Plume has a limited variant of this in the first half of the game.
-The game is divided into six "chapters," of which all except the first have a good, neutral, and evil version.
+- Valkyrie Profile: Covenant of the Plume is divided into six "chapters," of which all except the first have a good, neutral, and evil version.
 Chapters 1 and 2 and two versions of chapter 3 each have multiple possibilities for which version they lead into, and the determination is made not from any storyline choice, but through how often you sacrifice the lives of your allies (a standard gameplay action.)
 This means that while each chapter makes sense in and of itself, each of the first three chapters is self-contained, and the outcome of each is completely irrelevant to what happens in later chapters.
 (Once you're in the second half the chapter versions you'll get for the rest of the game are determined, so this stops applying and the chapters lead into one another.)

 - Shadow the Hedgehog suffers from this trope badly, due to the way the game was structured.
 You could pick 3 different paths per level, Good, Evil, or Neutral.
 Depending on your choice, you end up in a completely different level, but the game always has to justify why Shadow ends up there, and more often than not, especially when it goes against every other moral choice you've made up to that point, the justifications are piss-poor or completely arbitrary.

 - Before one of the final ARK levels in the game, Shadow himself complains on how nothing is really making sense.
 You can take it as an unintentional, yet amusing lampshade.